corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 | Developer | Tool | Support | Features/Description |
 |-----------|------|---------|-------------------|
 | [Lalit](https://bsky.app/profile/did:plc:tx4quzdjqbupsqasreq4qwph) | [blueskybookmarks.com](https://blueskybookmarks.com/) | Subscription to unlock more features | Android PWA for Bookmarks!
 See [Annoucement Bluesky post](https://bsky.app/profile/did:plc:tx4quzdjqbupsqasreq4qwph/post/3lgvw7iasjs2g) |

+## Apple iOS and iPadOS

+Got a suggestion for an app suitable for them in a [reply to reddit post](https://www.reddit.com/r/BlueskySocial/comments/1ifhnin/bluesky_bookmarks_my_known_methods_to_do_so/) I made about this page, \
+have to research it more and will probably share here soon.

 ## More + Additions?